-The wall is about 14 km in length, with a lookout tower every 120 m apart.
+The Xi’an old wall is about 14 km in length, with a lookout tower every 120 m apart.
 The uneven height structure is designed to provide better aim at and eliminate incoming forces.
 Bicycle rental services are available near all entrances and can be returned at any service location.
 There are also sightseeing electric cars with tours some 50 minutes in lengths.
 One of the most remarkable entertainments is “Dream Chang’an”, a cultural performance, in fact, the only one in the world, with the theme of Tang Dynasty etiquette culture.
 It is breathtakingly beautiful, with performances from Thursday to Sunday 20: 30-21: 00.
 Ticket prices are 260 yuan (US 40).

 My last trip to Xi’an was the summer of 2016.
 As with the rest of the country, the metropolis has changed dramatically in the past decade.
 Its modern sphere and chic, foreign brands have resulted in a contrasting world.
-Nonetheless, the city remains a glorious bubble of energy and kept some of the most memorable parts of my pre-teen years, including delicious street food, no-fks-given dancing grandmas, and horrendous traffic jams.
+Nonetheless, the city remained a glorious bubble of energy and kept some of the most memorable parts of my pre-teen years, including delicious street food, no-fks-given dancing grandmas, and horrendous traffic jams.